 Then, you can move your space hoggers onto an external drive or cloud storage.

 If you aren’t comfortable with cleaning the Mac manually, there are some nice automatic “room cleaners.”
-Our favorite is CleanMyMac, as it’s the most simple to use of all.
+Our favorite is CleanMyMac, as it’s simple to use and fast.
 It deletes system junk, old broken apps, and the rest of hidden junk on your drive.

 Download CleanMyMac for OS 10.4 - 10.8 (free)